nirevexin/Data-Science-Professional-Training-Course/Comparison of users of a music streaming service between two cities/README.md

   - in St. Petersburg - jazz and classics.
 Thus, the second hypothesis was only partially confirmed.
 This result might have been different if not for gaps in the data.

 - The tastes of users in Moscow and St. Petersburg have more in common than differences.
-Contrary to expectations, genre preferences in St. Petersburg resemble those in Moscow.
+Contrary to expectations, genre preferences in St. Petersburg resemble those in Moscow:
   - The third hypothesis was not confirmed.
 If differences in preferences exist, they are not noticeable for the majority of users.